holochain/bootstrap/README.md

 attempt to join, which has benefits beyond eclipse protection.

 Paranoid agents can implement their own randomness using `get` and `list`.

+### Now

+Get the time 'now' from the service as a millisecond unix timestamp.

+The `signed_at_ms` MUST be in the past from the perspective of the bootstrap service otherwise agent info won't be accepted.

+If an agent wants to be sure that the signing time will be accepted by the service it can first call `now` and then use the returned timestamp for signing.

+An agent can call `now` once upon booting a conductor and then calculate an offset relative to their agent local time, then use the offset for as long as it is safe to assume that the local clock has not shifted relative to the service.

+A full clock sync algorithm like (S)NTP is not required, the signing time simply needs to be within a few seconds on both machines and in the past from the perspective of the service.

 ## Validation